kdeldycke/kevin-deldycke-blog/content/2008/heroic-journey-to-raid-5-data-recovery.md

 $ mdadm -E /dev/sd[abc]1 | grep Event
 ```

-The lastest command compare the "`Event`" attribute of all devices.
+The latest command compare the "`Event`" attribute of all devices.
 It output something like:

 ```text
 Events : 0.53120